 Based on the design criteria as described above, the preliminary design GelMA scored the highest with a score of 74 particularly due to its high rankings for mechanical properties and ease of fabrication.
-Looking into mechanical properties specifically, GelMA and PEG received the same rankings due to both having the ability to achieve the Young's modulus of 2 kPa and 17 kPa for both normal and fibrotic lung tissue respectively [14][12].
-The mechanical properties of lung ECM received a significantly lower ranking due to its inability to retain the mechanical properties of the native tissue it was decellularized from [13].
+Looking into mechanical properties specifically, GelMA and PEG received the same rankings due to both having the ability to achieve the Young's modulus of 2 kPa and 17 kPa for both normal and fibrotic lung tissue respectively [10][8].
+The mechanical properties of lung ECM received a significantly lower ranking due to its inability to retain the mechanical properties of the native tissue it was decellularized from [9].

-For biochemical properties, lung ECM ranked the highest under this category because it maintains the natural adhesive and degradation motifs found in the native tissue it was derived from [13].
-In comparison, GelMA ranked second in this category because it does have natural cell adhesion and MMP sequences incorporated but not to the same level of native tissue [12][15].
-PEG doesn't have any naturally occurring cell adhesion or degradation components but can have these incorporated [14].
+For biochemical properties, lung ECM ranked the highest under this category because it maintains the natural adhesive and degradation motifs found in the native tissue it was derived from [9].
+In comparison, GelMA ranked second in this category because it does have natural cell adhesion and MMP sequences incorporated but not to the same level of native tissue [8][11].
+PEG doesn't have any naturally occurring cell adhesion or degradation components but can have these incorporated [10].
 This results in a more expensive and difficult fabrication process for PEG.

-Under the ease of fabrication category and ease of use, GelMA ranked the highest due to the ability for no peptides for cell adhesion or degradation needing to be added and also multiple mechanisms to control mechanical properties [16].
+Under the ease of fabrication category and ease of use, GelMA ranked the highest due to the ability for no peptides for cell adhesion or degradation needing to be added and also multiple mechanisms to control mechanical properties [12].
 These mechanisms of control can include degree of substitution during methacrylation, cooling time at 4 °C, and time under UV light.
-The downside to GelMA fabrication is its batch to batch variation due to possible differences in substitution during methacrylation which can influence its mechanical properties, this can be remedied by characterizing the GelMA after the reaction [16].
+The downside to GelMA fabrication is its batch to batch variation due to possible differences in substitution during methacrylation which can influence its mechanical properties, this can be remedied by characterizing the GelMA after the reaction [12].
 PEG ranked low under these categories due to difficulties in previous semester fabrication processes and the need to incorporate RGD and MMP sequences.
-Along these lines, the lung ECM hydrogels are difficult to construct and are a laborious process that includes the use of surfactants and enzymes [13].
+Along these lines, the lung ECM hydrogels are difficult to construct and are a laborious process that includes the use of surfactants and enzymes but this can be mediated by purchase of powder and buffer [9].
 As a result both PEG and lung ECM would later on, be difficult for the client to reproduce, therefore the ease of use ranks lower for these designs as well.

 Mechanical tunability describes the ability of the material's mechanical properties to be tuned, which both GelMA and PEG rank highest in.
-Both of these designs have multiple mechanisms for tunability such as degree of substitution, chain length, cooling time, and time under UV light [12][14].
+Both of these designs have multiple mechanisms for tunability such as degree of substitution, chain length, cooling time, and time under UV light [8][10].
 All these mechanisms to achieve the desired stiffness range result in GelMA and PEG ranking higher in comparison to lung ECM which does not allow for tunability to specific mechanical properties.